magoyette/.emacs.d/README.md

 #### TypeScript and tslint

-A global installation of TypeScript and tslint is necessary to allow Flycheck to call tslint. tslint will use the `tslint.json` file of the project directory.
+A global installation of TypeScript, the TypeScript language server and tslint is necessary for lsp-mode and Flycheck. tslint will use the `tslint.json` file of the project directory.

 ```
-sudo npm install -g tslint typescript
+sudo npm install -g tslint typescript typescript-language-server
 ```

 [tslint rules](https://palantir.github.io/tslint/rules/)